 There are five essential elements of an outstanding personal statement.
 Once you have a draft of your essay, review it to make sure you have included the following:

 - Motivation: Have you conveyed your motivation and reasons for wanting to be a physician clearly and logically?
 If not, tweak your draft.
 It should be abundantly clear to the reader why you’ve chosen this path.

-- Evidence: Have you showed, with concrete evidence, that you’ve tested your interest in the medical profession through a variety of experiences in the field?
+- Evidence: Have you showed, with concrete evidence, that you’ve tested, explored, and confirmed your interest in the medical profession through a variety of experiences in the field?
 Medical school admissions committees will want proof that you’ve gotten your hands dirty and know the realities of patient care and the challenges of the profession.

 - Altruism: Have you shown through past experiences that you care about others?
 Experiences in the community—volunteering at a soup kitchen, in a homeless shelter, or a food bank—are highly prized by medical school admissions committees.
 These experiences indicate that you care about others enough to put your empathy into real action.
 If you’ve done these things consider including them in your statement to build evidence as to your caring nature.

 - Clarity: Have you used relatively simple words and syntax to get across your main points?
 Readers spend approximately one to two minutes reading your essay.
 Make your essay logical and clear, yet compelling.
 Don’t make the reader struggle to get your meaning; readers will lose interest and move to the next file to read if your essay is confusing.
 This should be a statement of your interest in medicine, not a philosophical treatise.